 If you feeling relatively fit, are on a budget and want to cover a bit more ground then a bike rental is a great option.
 Check with your hotel first.
 Some give complimentary bikes for guests and some charge a small fee.
 There are also a few places around town like Calvio Bike Rentals (663-1738/661-7143) in Boca del Rio, and El Guapo in town.
 A one week bike rental from a shop will be in the $80 BZD range.

 The best way to get around Ambergris Caye is to rent a golf cart and explore north and south.
 This is a great way to get a full feel for the island and what the different areas have to offer.
-Even though you might not know your way around, Ambergris Caye is easy to navigate so even if you do make a wrong turn, it will not be long before you get yourself back to a main road.
+Even though you might not know your way around, Ambergris Caye is easy to navigate.
+Even if you do make a wrong turn, it will not be long before you get yourself back to a main road.
 Just be sure to pay attention to road signs as many streets in town are one way.
-I am in process of updating my printable Ambergris Caye and San Pedro map and it will be available again soon.

-If you want to save 10% on your golf cart rental at Carts Belize email me at tacogirlbelize@gmail[dot]com to find out how and what other travel coupon codes are available by clicking on the link.
+If you want to save 10% on your golf cart rental at Carts Belize email me at tacogirlbelize@gmail[dot]com to find out how.
+See and what other travel coupon codes are available by clicking on the link.

 Unless your resort or hotel provides airport pick up you will likely want to take a taxi.
-They are readily available outside Tropic Air baggage claim area.
-You can also save 10% on on your local or international Tropic Air flight on my Flights to Belize page.
-If you are not staying too far from town a taxi will cost you in the $7 BZD range.
+They are readily available outside Tropic Air baggage claim area or at the water taxi terminal.
+If you are not staying too far from town a taxi will cost you in the $8 BZD range.
 Further south past Victoria House Resort will cost you in the $15 BZD range.
-If you have to take one north then expect to pay $35 BZD or more to get to Legends Burger House area.
+If you have to take one north of the bridge then expect to pay $35 BZD or more.
 Many taxi drivers have a printed rate sheet for the southern and the northern destinations so feel free to ask to see it.